Legal provisions of COM(2021)347 - Consumer credits

 CHAPTER XIII - ASSIGNMENTS OF RIGHTS AND DISPUTE RESOLUTION

-1. Member States shall ensure that the consumer, in the event of assignment to a third party of the creditor's rights under a credit agreement or an agreement for the provision of crowdfunding credit services, or of the agreement itself, is entitled to plead against the assignee any defence which was available to him or her against the original creditor, including set-off where such defence is permitted in the Member State concerned.
+1. Member States shall ensure that the consumer, in the event of assignment to a third party of the creditor’s rights under a credit agreement or of the credit agreement itself, is entitled to plead against the assignee any defence which was available to him or her against the original creditor, including set-off where such defence is permitted in the Member State concerned.

-2. Member States shall require that the original creditor or the provider of crowdfunding credit services inform the consumer of the assignment referred to in paragraph 1, except where the original creditor, by agreement with the assignee, continues to service the credit vis-à-vis the consumer.
+2. Member States shall require that the original creditor inform the consumer of the assignment referred to in paragraph 1, except where the original creditor, by agreement with the assignee, continues to service the credit vis-à-vis the consumer.

-1. Member States shall ensure that consumers have access to adequate and effective out-of-court dispute resolution procedures for the settlement of disputes between consumers and creditors, credit intermediaries or providers of crowdfunding credit services concerning rights and obligations established under this Directive, using existing entities where appropriate.
+1. Member States shall ensure that consumers have access to adequate, prompt and effective out-of-court dispute resolution procedures for the settlement of disputes between consumers and creditors or credit intermediaries concerning rights and obligations relating to credit agreements established under this Directive, using existing entities performing out-of-court dispute resolution where appropriate.
 Such out-of-court dispute resolution procedures and the entities offering them shall comply with the quality requirements laid down by Directive 2013/11/EU.

-2. Member States shall encourage the entities performing the dispute resolution referred to in paragraph 1 to cooperate in order to resolve cross-border disputes concerning credit agreements or crowdfunding credit services.
+2. Member States shall encourage the entities performing out-of-court dispute resolution referred to in paragraph 1 to cooperate in order to resolve cross-border disputes concerning credit agreements.

 CHAPTER XIV - COMPETENT AUTHORITIES

 The competent authorities shall be either public authorities or bodies recognised by national law or by public authorities expressly empowered for that purpose by national law.
-They shall not be creditors, credit intermediaries or providers of crowdfunding credit services.
+They shall not be creditors or credit intermediaries.

 2. Member States shall ensure that competent authorities, all persons who work or who have worked for the competent authorities, as well as auditors and experts instructed by the competent authorities, are bound by the obligation of professional secrecy.
-No confidential information which they may receive in the course of their duties may be divulged to any person or authority whatsoever, save in summary or aggregate form, except when an exchange or transmission of such information is expressly required by Union or national law.
+No confidential information which they may receive in the course of their duties may be divulged to any person or authority whatsoever, save in summary or aggregate form, without prejudice to cases covered by criminal law or by this Directive.
+This shall not, however, prevent the competent authorities from exchanging or transmitting confidential information in accordance with Union and national law.

-3. Member States shall ensure that the competent authorities are either or both of the following:
+3. Member States shall ensure that the competent authorities are either of the following:

-(a)authorities other than the competent authorities referred to in point (a) provided that national laws, regulations or administrative provisions require those authorities to cooperate with the competent authorities referred to in point (a) whenever necessary in order to carry out their duties under this Directive.
+(b)authorities other than the competent authorities referred to in point (a), provided that national laws, regulations or administrative provisions require those authorities to cooperate with the competent authorities referred to in point (a) whenever necessary in order to carry out their duties under this Directive.

 5. Member States shall inform the Commission of the designation of the competent authorities and any changes thereto, and, where there is more than one competent authority on their territory, indicate any division of the respective duties between those competent authorities.
-The first such notification shall be made as soon as possible and at the latest on two years from the date the Directive enters into force.
+The first such notification shall be made as soon as possible and at the latest by 20 November 2025.

 6. The competent authorities shall exercise their powers in conformity with national law either: